CaTeNdrE/gas-gmail-add-parent-of-nested-label/README.md

 You can change the level by editing the number in Code.gs

 ## Feedback
-This is my first Google Apps Script as well as my first Git.
+This was my first Google Apps Script as well as my first Git.
 This may be reflected in poor and/or odd choices in both spaces.
 Constructive feedback is welcomed and, of course, please advise of any issues/bugs encountered.